 Located next door to the Denver Art Museum, volunteers at the Center for Colorado Women's History support our mission as tour guides of our historic spaces, engaging visitor center volunteers to our tours and gift shop, as well as field trip facilitators for our student program, 1918.

 One shift (2 1/2 or 4 hours) per month is required.
 Two to four shifts per month encouraged.
-Available hours daily, Monday through Friday 10:00 to 2:00 or 2:00 to 4:30.
+There is typically a morning shift and an afternoon shift available Thursday through Monday, 10:15 AM-4:30 PM

 Acting as an ambassador to other local museums, attractions and Denver

-Tour guides at the museum lead all visitors through the 10,000 square foot home and provide tours for groups of 1 - 15 people.
-Each shift is three hours and fifteen minutes.
-The maximum number of tours a guide will provide in one day is three.
+Tour guides at the museum lead visitors through the historic spaces and provide tours for groups of 1 - 15 people.
+Each shift is three hours and the maximum number of tours a guide will provide in one day is three.